rmrk-team/rmrk-spec/standards/rmrk2.0.0/entities/metadata.md

 ### SVG Base part

-Metadata on a resource compatible with SVG base part as described in [Base](./base.md#svg-base-parts)
+Metadata on a NFT resource

-_Note that `z` property on svg part can be specified directly on chain and would be used in place of metadata property with the same field name_

 #### Example: